Dpdl-io/DpdlEngine/README.md

 * Back-end compiler that compiles Dpdl code to native machine code for most target architectures.
 * DpdlEngine port to 'MicroEJ' platform
+* Dpdl-IDE and provide also plug-ins for popular IDEs (IntelliJ, eclipse, MSVS)

 ### Embedding of 'Python' code